Last updated: January 7, 2021

 Under federal law, we are required to:

 - Protect the privacy of your PHI.
-All of our employees and physicians are required to maintain the confidentiality of PHI and receive appropriate privacy training
+All of our employees and providers are required to maintain the confidentiality of PHI and receive appropriate privacy training

 - Provide you with this Notice of Privacy Practices explaining our duties and practices regarding your PHI